lfortin/react-floorlamp/README.md

 });
 ```

+## Binding a Mock Component Using a State Hook

-## binding a mock component using a state hook
+You can also bind a mock component using a state hook for functional components.

 ```javascript
 import { useState, useEffect } from "react";